Masonry Spalling and Freeze-thaw Weathering

 When water freezes, it expands.

-Freeze–thaw weathering is caused by moisture freezing inside masonry and then later contracting.
+Freeze–thaw weathering occurs when moisture freezes inside masonry and subsequently contracts.
 Upon freezing, the water expands, causing spall, a force that fragments or flakes the outer surface of the brick.
 As this cycle repeats the brick repeatedly undergoes “spalling”, resulting in weathering.

 The chimney is prone to spalling brick because of its exposure to weather elements.